EFCC Arraigns 16 Chinese Nationals for Alleged Cyber-Terrorism, Internet Fraud

 Wale Igbintade

-The Economic and Financial Crimes Commission (EFCC) on Tuesday, arraigned 16 Chinese nationals at the Federal High Court in Ikoyi, Lagos.
+The Economic and Financial Crimes Commission (EFCC) yesterday arraigned 16 Chinese nationals at the Federal High Court in Ikoyi, Lagos.

-The defendants were arraigned before Justice Daniel Osiagor on charges of cyber-terrorism and internet fraud, allegedly aimed at destabilizing the Nigerian economy.
+The defendants were arranged before Justice Daniel Osiagor on charges of cyber-terrorism and internet fraud, allegedly aimed at destabilizing the Nigerian economy.

 The defendants, according to the charge sheet, are: Hu Hui (also known as A Bin), Liao Ri Xing (also known as Li Jun), Li Qiang (also known as Yang Huan Huan), A Wen, Da Tou, Cheng Jian, Cong Bing, Fei Fan, Huxi Heng, Zheng Wei (also known as A Hong), Huang Zhi, Zhang Lei, Sun Zhi Peng, Huang Jin Hui, Wù Hao, and Lu Qiang.